Kent BottenfieldHead Baseball Coach

 Office Phone: (561) 803-2523

-Coach Kent Bottenfield begins his third season leading the Palm Beach Atlantic baseball program after being promoted to head coach during mid-season in 2012.
+Coach Kent Bottenfield begins his fourth season leading the Palm Beach Atlantic baseball program after being promoted to head coach during mid-season in 2012.

-The Sailfish are coming off a 28-win season in 2013 which marked the highest win total for the program since officially joining the NCAA ranks in 2008.
+In 2013 the 'Fish totaled 28 wins, which marked the highest total for the program since officially joining the NCAA ranks in 2008.
 The ‘Fish were also the only team in the country to earn a weekend series victory over the University of Tampa who would go on to win the NCAA Division II national championship.
 Coach Bottenfield was honored following the season by being named the Independent Collegiate Athletic Association (ICAA) Coach of the Year.

 Under the tutelage of Bottenfield, senior pitcher Nic Kovacs would go on to earn All-Region accolades by numerous postseason publications and media outlets as well as being named the ICAA Pitcher of the Year.
 Junior catcher Joel Buchko earned NCCAA All-American first-team honors while also taking home ICAA Player of the Year honors for his good work behind the plate and with the bat.
 Freshman Sean Visconti was part of an impressive recruiting class by Bottenfield and his staff as Visconti earned ICAA Freshman of the Year accolades.